• Menu

 Kate’s Tips

 • Be creative!
-Add spices (cinnamon or curry would be nice), different nuts, maybe dried cranberries chopped up fine.
+Add spices (cinnamon or curry would be nice), different nuts, and maybe dried cranberries chopped up fine.

 • Dip half of each shortbread in white chocolate and drizzle with dark.

-• Chill the cut out cookies for 10 minutes before you bake them for a sharper edge.
+• Chill the cut-out cookies for 10 minutes before you bake them for a sharper edge.

 • Shortbread can be cut into shapes and refrigerated for up to a week and then baked the day you want to serve them.